Using an employer of record in Mexico

 Due to higher living expenses along the U.S. border, there are two different minimum wages in Mexico: one for the Northern Free Zone and one for the rest of the country.

-The Mexican government is in the process of raising the minimum wage to improve standards of living, so you should expect frequent adjustments.
-The easiest way to stay up-to-date and compliant is to work with an EOR in Mexico.
+The Mexican government may periodically review the minimum wage to improve standards of living, so you should expect adjustments.

 Employment contracts in Mexico